arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/notes/JavaScript Array Methods/README.md

 // [5, 6, 7, 8, 9, 10]
 ```

+---

 #### Array.prototype.find(callbackFunction)

-The find() method will return the first element from array that pass the condition provided in the callback function.
+The `find()` method will return the first element from array that pass the condition provided in the callback function.

 ```javascript
 const numbers = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10];